parvathy-lal/Project1/README.md

 ![](https://learnopencv.com/wp-content/uploads/2018/05/OpenPose.jpg)

 ### **Pose_Module.py**
-In this module, we are tryimg to fing out the pose and the position.
-For that, first of all, we have to create  a class named '_poseDetector_'.
+In this module, we are trying to find out the pose and the position.
+For that, we have to create a class named '_poseDetector_'.
 ```
 def __init__(self, mode = False, upBody = False, smooth = True,detectionCon = 0.5, trackCon = 0.5):
     self.mode = mode